Ask a Question

 Rider, sharing

-Included 6 nights accommodation in shared rooms, all meals from dinner on arrival day until breakfast on departure day, some wine with dinners, 5 days of riding, wine tastings, entrance fees and transfers from Bergerac train station/airport at set times.
+Included 6 nights accommodation in shared rooms, all meals from dinner on arrival day until breakfast on departure day, some wine with dinners, 5 days of riding, wine tastings and entrance fees.
+Set time transfers from Bergerac airport or station are included on arrival day, as well as transfer to Cahors station or Bergerac airport on departure.

-Not included Flights, train tickets, travel insurance, private transfers (if required outside of set times), additional drinks, tips and other personal expenses.
+Not included Flights, train tickets, travel insurance, other transfers (if required outside of set times or to locations other than those specified), additional drinks, tips and other personal expenses.

 Extras